 ALoMCP Recognised Contractor Status

-We've recently produced a set of requirements relating to our ALoMCP Recognised Contractor accreditation.
-Achieving ALoMCP Recognised Contractor status would negate the requirement for our teams to carry out witness testing at sites where relay replacement work or deactivation of the loss of mains protection function within a relay is to be undertaken under the ALoMCP.
+We have produced a set of requirements for ALoMCP Recognised Contractor accreditation.
+Achieving ALoMCP Recognised Contractor status would negate the requirement for our teams to carry out witness testing at sites where relay replacement work is carried out under the ALoMCP.

 For further information, please visit the Energy Network Association’s website.